habezai/PQC/FIPS203_CN.md

 > An output that was produced by a random bit generator and has not been previously used.

+- hash function
+A function on bit strings in which the length of the output is fixed.
+Approved hash functions (such as those specified in FIPS 180 [^5] and FIPS 202 [^6]) are designed to satisfy the following properties:
+    - 1. (One-way) It is computationally infeasible to find any input that maps to any new pre-specified output.
+    - 2. (Collision-resistant) It is computationally infeasible to find any two distinct inputs that map to the same output.

+- input checking
+Examination of a potential input to an algorithm for the purpose of determining whether it conforms to certain requirements.

+- key
+A bit string that is used in conjunction with a cryptographic algorithm, such as the encapsulation and decapsulation keys (of a KEM), the shared secret key (produced by a KEM), and the encryption and decryption keys (of a PKE).
+(See Section 3.3.)

+- key-encapsulation mechanism (KEM)
+A set of three cryptographic algorithms (KeyGen, Encaps, and Decaps) that can be used by two parties to establish a shared secret key over a public channel.

+- key establishment
+ A procedure that results in secret keying material that is shared among different parties.

+- key pair
+A set of two keys with the property that one key can be made public while the other key must be kept private.
+In this standard, this could refer to either the (encapsulation key, decapsulation key) key pair of a KEM or the (encryption key, decryption key) key pair of a PKE.

+- little-endian
+The property of a byte string having its bytes positioned in order of increasing significance.
+In particular, the leftmost (first) byte is the least significant, and the rightmost (last) byte is the most significant.
+The term “little-endian” may also be applied in the same manner to bit strings (e.g., the 8-bit string 11010001 corresponds to the byte 20 +21 +23 +27 = 139).

+- party
+An individual person, organization, device, or process.
+In this specifica-tion, there are two parties (e.g., Party A and Party B, or Alice and Bob) who jointly perform the key establishment process using a KEM.

+- pseudorandom
+A process (or data produced by a process) is said to be pseudorandom when the outcome is deterministic yet also appears random as long as the internal action of the process is hidden from observation.
+For cryptographic purposes, “effectively random” means “computationally indistinguishable from random within the limits of the intended security strength.”

+- public channel
+A communication channel between two parties.
+Such a channel can be observed and possibly also corrupted by third parties.

 ## 2.2 缩略词